-When planning the menu for a family get-together, dips like French onion or this easy paleo tahini dip always make the list.
+When planning the menu for a family get-together, dips like Ranch dressing or this easy paleo tahini dip always make the list.
 They are easy to prepare and make plain veggies and crackers something special.

 What Is Tahini?

 Simply put, tahini is a paste made of ground toasted sesame seeds.
 A good tahini should be light and creamy, similar to a loose nut butter.
 Its taste is savory and mildly nutty or toasty.
 (If you’ve ever had tahini or hummus that was acidic or bitter, the tahini was not of good quality.)

 Tahini is a healthy food full of the following: